 Deputy Head of Halls (DHoHs) and Residential Advisors (RAs) live on site and are usually your first point of contact.
 A duty RA is available daily after hours to deal with emergencies.

 University wide support

-Mauri Ora (Student Health) is Victoria University's centre for health, counselling and physiotherapy services.
+Mauri Ora (Student Health) is Victoria University of Wellington's centre for health, counselling and physiotherapy services.
 They are based at the Kelburn Campus, but also have smaller outreach clinics at the Pipitea, Karori and Te Aro campuses.
 Student Health provides a full range of health services for students, either as their primary GP, or casually if students decide to keep their family GP.
 For further information visit Student Health.